-Figure 20.
+Figure 28.
 Broker Setup

 - a.
 Select the Workspace Mode check box if you want to enable the Citrix Workspace based layout of published applications and desktops. - b.
 In the Broker Server field, enter the IP address or hostname or FQDN of the Citrix server.
 You can enter the Citrix NetScaler Gateway URL, StoreFront URL, or the web interface URL. - c.
 In the Auto Connect List field, enter the name of the connection that is displayed in Connection Manager to automatically connect after you log in the Citrix broker.
 You can enter more than one connection name.
-Each connection name is separated by semi-colon, and is case-sensitive. - NOTE: On the desktop taskbar, click to open Connection Manager. - d.
+Each connection name is separated by semi-colon, and is case-sensitive.

+d.
 Select the Enable automatic reconnection at logon check box if you want to automatically reconnect to the disconnected sessions or both active and disconnected sessions during login.
-You must click either of the following options: - Connect to disconnected session only - Connect to active and disconnected sessions - e.
+You must click either of the following options:

+- Connect to disconnected session only - Connect to active and disconnected sessions - e.
 Select the Enable automatic reconnection from button menu check box if you want to automatically reconnect to the disconnected sessions or both active and disconnected sessions by using the Reconnect button in the button menu.
 You must click either of the following options: - Connect to disconnected session only - Connect to active and disconnected sessions